domainsofapp/domainsofapp.github.io/_posts/2022-04-06-notable-software.md

 - Tor Browser for anonymity & security (end-to-end encryption) (e.g., for social justice whistle-blowers)
 - VLC Media Player for universal media playing & viewing
 - WikiLeaks for anonymous & secure (end-to-end encrypted) social justice whistle-blowing

+[1] The most compelling reason to use Firefox Sync is that it is client-side encrypted.
+Mozilla stores opaque encrypted blobs that it is entirely unable to decrypt.
+Law enforcement agencies request that data from time to time, hoping to obtain browsing history, only to be turned down thanks to the encryption. (disclaimer: former Mozilla security) --jvehent (<https://news.ycombinator.com/item?id=38793414>)

 To be continued...